 Real Estate Investment Overview

-Holders of assets in Eastern Canada will be the beneficiaries of largely stable market fundamentals in 2014.
+Holders of Canadian commercial real estate assets will be the beneficiaries of stable market fundamentals in 2014.
 Core property values, on the rise for much of the past few years, will hold at the peak.
-Non-core property values will stabilize, having slipped slightly in 2013.
+Higher up the risk spectrum, property values will stabilize, having slipped slightly in 2013.
 Demand for investment-grade property will continue to outpace supply.
 However, capital flows will remain above the long-term average.
-Returns will remain attractive, which will drive investment capital to the region.
-In short, commercial real estate owners can expect another run of solid results in 2014, barring an unforeseen shift in market fundamentals.
+Returns will continue to attract investment into the property sector, likely finishing somewhat lower than those of the previous year.
+The private investment market should see the generation of returns between the high single and low double digits.
+In short, Canada's commercial real estate owners can expect another run of solid results in 2014, barring an unforeseen shift in market fundamentals.

 |Canadian Commercial Property Rental Market Vacancy|